 - Our attack model: Unprivileged adversary

 - can generate only data plane events

 - does not control any BGP speakers

 - botnet of a reasonable size

+- " 50, 100, 250, 500k nodes

 Can we shut down the Internet only using data plane events?

 How much control plane events can be generated by data plane events caused by coordinated set of compromised computers?